deepikasanniboina14/CodeClause_Music_Player_in_Python/README.md

 That's it!
 The user can now select a song from the playlist and control the music playback using the buttons.

 # Credits:
-This project is developed by Sanniboina Deepika.
+This Music Player project is developed by Sanniboina Deepika.